daat2/online-recipe-cookware/README.md

 The document can be found in the folder path named Wireframe.
 The wireframe was initiative was based on my initial planning phase as a mock-up  to show the  basic functionality of  the webpage and end users interaction on different browsers .
 The final product of the webpage it’s slightly different due to additional requirements along the design phase.
 I have used Agile Methodology as part of my project management
-Click on the link to open the Wireframe.[Wireframe DAAT Recipe :](https://github.com/daat2/online-recipe-cookware/blob/master/static/wireframe/Recipe%20project%20wireframe1.pdf)
+Click on the link to open the Wireframe.[**Wireframe DAAT Recipe**] (https://github.com/daat2/online-recipe-cookware/blob/master/static/wireframe/Recipe%20project%20wireframe1.pdf)

 # Features
 - -